Code-Institute-Submissions/Knasten-Project_5_MarResub/README.md

 #### Colors

-A simple color scheme was used to accentuate readability and usability.
+A simple color scheme was used to enhance readability and usability.

--   I choose to go with white background except the landing page which I felt need a bit more spice.
-And to break all the white and black of, I added a colorful header.
+-   For the index site I choose a colorful background which matches but doesn't melt in with my header.
+    I also tested the contrast between my colors using [Contrast Checker](https://webaim.org/resources/contrastchecker/)[Link Contrast Images](readme_files/color_contrast.pdf)

 ## Features